 The effectiveness of the Trust's Governance is self-assessed on an on-going basis throughout the academic year.
-During the reporting period, the Trust Board self-assessed against several themes including Board Composition; Oversight of Management; Training and Development; Risk Management; Time Management; and Meeting Support.
-The framework was informed by guidance in the Governance Handbook.
+During the reporting period, the Trust Board self-assessed against several themes including Accountability; Strategic Oversight; Values and Behaviours; Board Structure and Training and; Board and Committee Leadership.
+Themes / questions are reviewed to ensure they reflect current context and best practice e.g. updated guidance on '21 Questions for Academy Trusts' as referenced in the Governance Handbook for Academy Trusts.